LinuxProgramador/Encoder/README.md

 Disclaimer
 The author assumes no responsibility for any misuse of this tool.
 It was developed strictly for educational and research purposes.

-Description
-This tool encrypts Python 3 source code using a polymorphic encoding technique designed to evade rapid detection by antivirus software.

-Important Notes:

-The script is only for Linux Distros

-In the output of the obfuscated code, "#!/usr/bin/python3" is applied but it is a junk note, you can remove it if you like.

-The code to be encoded is passed through a .py file

-The script is obfuscated to avoid being analyzed by antivirus companies and rendered useless.

-Execution:

-To run the encrypted code, use the following command:

-    python3 encrypted_code.py

-Supported Architectures:

-    linux_aarch64

-    linux_armv7

-    linux_x86_64

 Dependencies: